 How to Make Pecan Pie

-Combine the butter and dry ingredients.
+- Combine the butter and dry ingredients.
 Whisk the flour, sugar, and salt in a large bowl.
-Add the chilled cubes of butter and mix them in with a pastry blender or fork until the mixture resembles coarse meal and the butter is the size of small peas.
+Add the chilled cubes of butter and mix them in with a pastry blender or fork until the mixture resembles coarse meal.
 (You can also do this in a food processor.)

-Chill.
-Turn out the dough onto a piece of plastic wrap and wrap it tightly.
-Refrigerate for at least 2 hours.
+- Chill.
+Turn out the dough onto a piece of plastic wrap, wrap it tightly, then refrigerate it for a couple of hours.

 Is Pecan Pie Supposed to Jiggle?